flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 Flathub has several [quality guidelines](/docs/for-app-authors/metainfo-guidelines/quality-guidelines) which applications can choose to follow if desired.

-Passing all the quality checks will make the application eligible to be featured in the flathub.org front page weekly banner and also in "App of the Day".
+### Benefits of passing quality checks

+Passing the quality checks enhances an application's visibility on the Flathub homepage.
+Applications that meet _all_ the checks can be featured prominently on the weekly banner and "App of the Day" highlights on a rotational basis.
+The more guidelines an application meets, the higher its chances of being featured in the trending section of flathub.org.
+Additionally, some Linux distributions and software centres may use the list of approved apps to curate their own featured selections.

+These benefits may evolve as we explore new ways for enhanced curation and promotion.

 Once an application is published, quality moderators will do a review of the application's metadata and will mark the checks as passing or